 You may use 220-320 grit sandpaper and a sanding block to slightly round the edges of the foam if you prefer before gluing the wing and vertical stab in place.
 Do any sanding before assembly.

-- Join the two body tubes using the provided coupler.
-There will be an alignment line/arrow mark on each body tube, make sure that is aligned on both tubes so that the joint will be flush, the tube is cut by hand so by aligning these marks the joint will be matching.
+- Glue the front body tube to the rear body tube on the coupler, There will be an alignment line/arrow mark on each body tube, make sure that is aligned on both tubes so that the joint will be flush.

 - Apply glue to the bottom of the body tube on the wing alignment ine about 1/2″ wide, then unfold the wing and apply glue the center taped joint with CA+ and apply glue 1/2″ on both sides of the joint.
 Flip the wing over and lay it on the wing alignment line.
 The wingtips should rest on the table top and set the dihedral angle.
 Make sure the rear of the wing at the center is aligned with the rear mark on the body tube and the wing is centered on the lengthwise line on the tube to make sure it is straight.